Racing and Raising $$ in my Backyard

 My New Purpose

-I'm feeling GREAT with surgeries behind me.
 I'm more committed than ever to the new purpose I began in September 2015 with sharing my story prior to IMWI.
 My story, blog, Facebook page, and conversations have become tools for me to educate, motivate, and encourage an active lifestyle.
 No matter what you're facing, you can maintain a level of control even when the situation is dire.

 This fight against Crohn’s and Colitis is deeply personal.
 I’m excited to continue to share my story as I coach Team Challenge Denver and train for Ironman Lake Placid in July.
 To help my fight, I’m asking for donations to support the Crohn's & Colitis Foundation mission and research initiatives.
 Thank you for your support and for following my story.